Mystery Babylon

 Asia, Africa, Antarctica, Australia

-Continuing on with the Revelation chapter 17
+Continuing on with Revelation chapter 17

 Revelation 17:6 And I saw the woman drunken with the blood of the saints, and with the blood of the martyrs of Yahushua: and when I saw her, I wondered with great admiration.
 7 And the angel said unto me, "Wherefore didst thou marvel?
 I will tell thee the mystery of the woman, and of the beast that carrieth her, which hath the seven heads and ten horns.
 8 The beast that thou sawest was, and is not; and shall ascend out of the bottomless pit, and go into perdition: and they that dwell on the earth shall wonder, whose names were not written in the book of life from the foundation of the world, when they behold the beast that was, and is not, and yet is.
 9 And here is the mind which hath wisdom.
 The seven heads are seven mountains, on which the woman sitteth."
+10 And there are seven kings: five are fallen, and one is, and the other is not yet come; and when he cometh, he must continue a short space.

 A familiar explanation of verse 9 is that the seven mountains represent the seven hills of Rome; but how many believe that the seven heads of the beast represent the seven hills of Rome?
-Again, it seems obvious that the seven mountains and the seven heads both represent the seven empires spoken of in Daniel chapter 7, and that this whore is the mother of all the false religions in these empires.
-According to Revelation 13, the seven headed beast represents the final evil empire during the great tribulation.
-(A culmination of the preceding 7 empires)
+Notice that in verse nine, it says, "And here is the mind that has wisdom."
+So, in order to understand the rest of verse nine, along with verse ten, it requires the wisdom and understanding of YHWH.

 Rev 17:15 And he saith unto me, "The waters which thou sawest, where the whore sitteth, are peoples, and multitudes, and nations, and tongues."

-It is very interesting that the promoters of the Statue of Liberty claim that the seven spikes of her crown represent the seven seas!
+It is interesting that the promoters of the Statue of Liberty claim that the seven spikes of her crown represent the seven seas!

 More from “Statue of Liberty Facts”...